G33kDude/ev3dev-web-remote/README.md

 ## prerequisites

-On the ev3 run `easy-install python-evdev`.
+On the ev3 run `apt-get install python-evdev`.

 ## running